RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Methodology

 \subsubsection{Critic objective with disentangled penalties}

 The core of RE-SAC lies in the robust target calculation.
-For each transition $(s, a, r, s')$ sampled from the replay buffer $\mathcal{D}$, the robust target $y$ is computed by subtracting the epistemic penalty from the ensemble's mean prediction:
+For each transition $(s, a, r, s')$ sampled from the replay buffer $\mathcal{D}$, each ensemble member $k$ computes its own independent target using its corresponding target network:

-where $\hat{Q}_{\phi_k}$ denotes the target $Q$-networks and $\Gamma_{epi}(s', a')$ is the epistemic penalty (ensemble variance, Eq.~\eqref{eq:gamma_epi}).
-Aleatoric risk is mitigated not by subtracting $\kappa$ from the Bellman target---which would push already-negative bus-holding rewards further negative, violating the feasibility condition of Appendix~\ref{app:nondegen}---but by penalising large weight norms \emph{in the critic loss} $\mathcal{L}_Q$ (see below).\footnote{Concretely, the implementation adds $+\lambda_{ale}\kappa$ to the target Q-values (equivalent to a signed intrinsic reward that incentivises Lipschitz-smooth critics), and also adds $+\lambda_{ale}\kappa$ in the actor's LCB objective, ensuring joint consistency.
-The contraction proof is unaffected: $\kappa$ is still a fixed scalar per Bellman backup.}
+where $\hat{Q}_{\phi'_k}$ denotes the $k$-th target $Q$-network, $\Gamma_{epi}(s', a')$ is the epistemic penalty (ensemble variance, Eq.~\eqref{eq:gamma_epi}), and $\kappa_k=\sum_l\|W_l^{(\phi'_k)}\|_1$ is the frozen target-head norm used for the IPM aleatoric shift.
+Unlike the clipped double-Q approach~\cite{Fujimoto2018TD3} which computes a shared pessimistic target via $\min_k \hat{Q}_{\phi'_k}$, independent targets allow each ensemble member to maintain its own value estimate, preserving the diversity that is essential for meaningful epistemic uncertainty quantification via $\sigma_{ens}$.
+Aleatoric risk is therefore handled by a fixed pessimistic shift in the Bellman target, computed from the target networks and detached from the online critic update.
+This is the convention used by the released implementation and by the contraction proof.

-To mitigate aleatoric risk, we incorporate the IPM-derived weight regularization into the critic loss.
-Additionally, to penalize large disagreements among ensemble members in out-of-distribution regions, we add the ensemble's cross-critic standard deviation as an OOD penalty.
+The online critic then fits this robust target.
+To penalize large disagreements among ensemble members in out-of-distribution regions, we add the ensemble's cross-critic standard deviation as an OOD penalty.
 The loss function for each $Q$-network $\phi_k$ is:

-where $\|W_{l}^{(k)}\|_1$ is the $\ell_1$-norm of the weights in the $l$-th layer, ensuring Lipschitz continuity (see Appendix~\ref{app:contraction} for a contraction proof and Appendix~\ref{app:sac_vs_resac} for a theoretical comparison with SAC's robustness).
-The term $\sigma_{ens}(s, a) = \text{Std}(\{Q_{\phi_k}(s, a)\}_{k=1}^K)$ penalizes large ensemble disagreement during training.
+where $\sigma_{ens}(s, a) = \text{Std}(\{Q_{\phi_k}(s, a)\}_{k=1}^K)$ penalizes large ensemble disagreement during training (see Appendix~\ref{app:contraction} for a contraction proof and Appendix~\ref{app:sac_vs_resac} for a theoretical comparison with SAC's robustness).
+The $\ell_1$ norm still enters the algorithm, but through the frozen target shift $\lambda_{ale}\kappa_k$ in Eq.~\eqref{eq:target_y}, not as a direct gradient penalty in $\mathcal{L}_Q$.

-\begin{remark}[Scope of the contraction guarantee] The contraction result applies to the operator under the frozen-parameter interpretation (target networks for $\Gamma_{epi}$, held-fixed critic weights for $\kappa$) and does not imply convergence of the full learning dynamics.
-Contraction is preserved when penalties are fixed per backup step; it provably fails when penalties depend on the value function being updated (demonstrated in \texttt{Counterproof.lean}).
-We use an upper bound on the aleatoric penalty as surrogate (Appendix~\ref{app:scope}, S2): this is conservative but does not affect the existence or uniqueness of the fixed point. \end{remark}